theheking/babs-rna-seq/practical_overview/Week1B_5_Writing_Scripts_workingwithdata.md

 ![Vim Open Doc](../assets/img/new_vimreadme.png)

-The text at the bottom of the screen shows the keyboard shortcuts for performing various tasks in `nano`.
+The text at the bottom of the screen shows the keyboard shortcuts for performing various tasks in `vim`.
 We will talk more about how to interpret this information soon.

 > Which Editor?
 > -------------